ML - Master of Letters (M.Litt.)

 Effective prior to 2011

-Modifications Made to Curriculum: Fall 2019, Fall 2020, Fall 2021
+Modifications Made to Curriculum: Fall 2019, Fall 2020, Fall 2021, Fall 2024

 The interdisciplinary Arts and Letters program recognizes that in the contemporary world, a thorough grounding in the humanities offers the necessary intellectual and personal development for individuals to stay informed about timely issues—and timeless speculations—emerging throughout the world.